bongiozzo/musica_mustdie/output/band_empyrium.md

 # Empyrium

+Cool Sympho-Black-Gothic-Doom Metal

-Дискография
+## Дискография

-"A Wintersunset..."
+### "A Wintersunset..."
 1996, Black Metal

+1. Moonromanticism
+2. Under Dreamskies
+3. The Franconian Woods In Winter's Silence
+4. The Yearning
+5. Autumn Grey Views
+6. Ordain'd To Thee
+7. A Gentle Grieving Farewell Kiss

+All songs written by EMPYRIUM.
+Produced by EMPYRIUM.
+Engineered By Andreas  Beck.
+Recorded & Mixed at the R + A Studio/Munnerstadt.

+Markus - All Strings, All Vocals & Percussions
+Andreas - Synthesizers
+Nadine - Flute (Session)

+### "Songs Of Moors & Misty Fields" 1997, Black Metal

+1. When Shadows Grow Longer
+2. The Blue Mists Of Night
+3. Mourners
+4. Ode To Melancholy
+5. Lover's Grief
+6. The Ensemble Of Silence

+Markus - Vocals, Drums, Guitars, Bass
+Andreas - Synthesizer
+Nadine - Glutes, Cello

+Produced by Empyrium at the R & A Studio during the last two weeks of August 1997

-"Songs Of Moors & Misty Fields" 1997, Black Metal "Where At Night The Wood Grouse Plays" 1999, Folk "Weiland" 2002, Folk
+### "Where At Night The Wood Grouse Plays" 1999, Folk

+1. Where at night the wood grouse plays
+2. Dying brokenhearted
+3. The shepherd and the maiden ghost
+4. The sad song of the wind
+5. Wehmut
+6. A pastoral theme
+7. Abendrot
+8. Many moons ago...
+9. When shadows grow longer

+Recorded in Studio-E in February 1999.

+### "Weiland" 2002, Folk

+Kapitel I: "Heidestimmung"
+1. Kein Hirtenfeuer Mehr Glimmt
+2. Heimwarts
+3. Nebel
+4. Fortgang
+5. A Cappella
+6. Nachhall

+Kapitel II: "Waldpoesie"
+7. Waldpoesie

+Kapitel III: "Wassergeister"
+8. Die Schwane Im Schilf
+9. Am Wasserfall
+10. Fossegrim
+11. Der Nir
+12. Das Blau-Kristallne Kammerlein

-"The Mill (single)" 2015, Folk
+### "The Mill (single)" 2015, Folk

+1. The Mill
+2. Unite

+Hand-numbered copies.
+Contains 2 new tracks.
+Only sold at the Prophecy Fest 2015.
+Recorded, mixed & mastered at Klangschmiede Studio E during several occasions between May 2014 - April 2015.

 ## Отношения с другими группами